-- Utah Indoor Clean Air Act signs are available by calling the Utah Department of Health and Human Services at 801-538-6754, or see Attachment G to contact your local health department. - Entryways have clearly visible signs using the words "No smoking is permitted in this establishment," or a similar statement, plus the international no-smoking symbol.
+- Utah Indoor Clean Air Act signs are available by calling the Utah Department of Health and Human Services at 801-538-6754, or see Attachment G to contact your local health department. - Entranceways have clearly visible signs using the words "No smoking is permitted in this establishment," or a similar statement, plus the international nosmoking symbol.
 See Utah Admin.
+Rule R392-510-11.

-Rule R392-510-12(1). - The words "No Smoking" must be no less than 1.5 inches in height.
+The words "No Smoking" shall be at least one inch in height.
 See Utah Admin.
+Rule R392-510-12.

-Rule R395-510-12. - International no-smoking symbols used alone are 4 inches in diameter or greater.
+- International no-smoking symbols used alone are 4 inches in diameter or greater.
 See Utah Admin.
-Rule R392-510-12(6). - Ashtrays provided within the 25-foot buffer zone have signage indicating they are for the extinguishing of tobacco products only and the area around it is not a smoking area.
-The sign shall include a reference to the 25 foot prohibition.
+Rule R392-510-11(3). - Ashtrays provided within the 25-foot buffer zone have signage indicating they are for the extinguishing of tobacco products only and the area around it is not a smoking area.
+The sign shall include a reference to the 25-foot prohibition.
 See Utah Admin.
-Rule R392-510-9(2).
+Rule R392-510-8(2).